typesense/typesense-website/docs-site/content/26.0/api/README.md

 This release contains important new features, performance improvements and bug fixes.

+### New Versioning Scheme

+Starting with this release, we're dropping the `0.x.y` versioning scheming and switching to a `x.y` versioning scheme.

+So we're going from `0.25 --> 26.0`.

+Typesense has been production-ready for a few years now, and is actively used at scale in production, serving billions of search requests per month just on Typesense Cloud, and several billions more in self-hosted clusters.

+We originally intended the `0.x` versioning scheme to communicate that there might be backward in-compatible changes between versions.
+In reality though, we've only had to do two backward incompatible changes over the years.
+However, the usage of the previous `0.x` versioning scheme seemed to mis-communicate Typesense's production-readiness among new users, causing confusion.

+Switching from `0.x` to `1.x` also seemed to mis-communicate the progress and feature-set maturity we've built over the years.
+So we decided to simply drop the `0.` and switch to whole numbers for major version, to convey Typesense's progress over the last 8 years.

 ### New Features

-- **Joins:** Connect one or more collections via common reference fields and join them during query time.
+- **JOINs:** Connect one or more collections via common reference fields and join them during query time.
 This allows you to model SQL-like relationships elegantly.
-- **Analytics:** Ability to track popular records, queries that don't produce hits and logging events to file.
+- **Analytics:** Ability to track popular records, queries that don't produce hits and logging events to a file.
-- **Voice search:** Capture and send query via voice data -- we will transcribe (via Whispher model) and provide search results.
+- **Voice search:** Capture and send query via voice recordings -- Typesense will transcribe (via Whisper model) and provide search results.
+- **Image search:** Search through images using text descriptions of their contents, or perform similarity searches, using the CLIP model.
-- **Built-in conversational RAG:** You can now seamlessly run a vector search and then pass the result to an LLM for summarizing the result as an answer.
+- **Built-in conversational search (RAG):** You can now seamlessly run a vector search and then pass the result to an LLM for summarizing the result as an answer.
-- **Improved faceting and filtering performance:** Query planner has been optimized to handle many common patterns better.
 - **Stemming:** Snowball stemmer can be enabled for fields so that the field values are stemmed before indexing.
+This is helpful for different word-forms of the same root word (eg: plurals / singular).
 - **Prefix filtering:** During filtering, you can now query on records that begin with a given prefix string.
 For example, `company_name: Acm*` will return names that begin with `acm`.
 - **Stop words:**  Specify a list of common words (e.g. `the`, `was`, etc.) that should be excluded from the indexing and search process to improve search relevance and performance.
-- **Personalized vector search via historical queries:** The `vector_query` parameter supports a `qs` parameter that accepts a comma list of historical search queries.
+- **Personalized vector search via historical queries:** The `vector_query` parameter supports a `qs` parameter that accepts a comma-separated list of historical search queries.
 We compute the average embedding of these queries and use that as the vector for search.
+- **Optional filtering / Filter scoring:** You can now use `_eval` in `sort_by` and assign scores to records that match particular filters, to boost or bury a set of records together. the filter expression.

+### Enhancements

+- **Sort facets alphabetically or by the value of another field:** Sort facet values can now be sorted in alphabetical order for display via `"facet_by": "phone(sort_by: _alpha:asc)"` or on the value of another field via `"facet_by": "recipe.name(sort_by: recipe.calories:asc)"`
+- **Fetching parent of faceted field:** When you facet on a nested field like `color.name` you can now set `"facet_return_parent": "color.name"`.
+This will return the parent color object as parent property in the facet response.
+- **Improved faceting and filtering performance:** Query planner has been optimized to handle many common patterns better.
 - **NOT contains**: Exclude results that contains a specific string during filtering.
 For example, `"filter_by": "artist:!
 Jackson"` will exclude all documents whose `artist` field value contains the word `jackson`.
 - **Excluding IDs via filtering:** The `id` field now support the `:!=` operation, so `"filter_by": "id:!=[id1, id2]"` will exclude documents that have an `id` value of `id1` or `id2`.
-- **Eval / filter scoring in sort_by:** When `_eval` is used in `sort_by`, you can now provide custom scores for records matching the filter expression.
-- **Adding custom metadata to collection schema:** While creating a collection you can send a `metadata` object field, which is persisted along with collection schema.
-This is useful for record keeping.

-### Enhancements

-- **Curate / override by tags:** You can tag override rules with tags and then trigger curation by referring to the rule by the tag name directly.
+- **Curate / override by tags:** You can tag override rules with tags and then trigger curation by referring to the rule by the tag name directly at search time.
-- **Store metadata with override rules:** Store a `metadata` object within an override, so that the search end-point response will return the pre-defined metadata associated for that rule.
-This can can be used to display a message on the front-end.
-- **Sort facets alphabetically or by the value of another field:** Sort facet values can now be sorted in alphabetical order for display via `"facet_by": "phone(sort_by: _alpha:asc)"` or on the value of another field via `"facet_by": "recipe.name(sort_by: recipe.calories:asc)"`
-- **Fetching parent of faceted field:** When you facet on a nested field like `color.name` you can now set `"facet_return_parent": "color.name"`.
-This will return the parent color object as parent property in the facet response.
 - **Configurable HNSW Parameters:** `M`, `efConstruction` and `efSearch` have been made configurable.
 - **Disable typos for numerical tokens:** Use `enable_typos_for_numerical_tokens: false` parameter to disable typos on numerical.
 - **Customize URL for OpenAI embedding API:** This allows you to use other OpenAI compatible APIs.
 - **Pagination for collections, synonyms & overrides listing:** These API end-points now support `limit` and `offset` GET parameters.
+- **Store custom metadata with collection schema:** While creating a collection you can send a `metadata` object field, which is persisted along with collection schema.
+This is useful for record keeping.
+- **Store metadata with override rules:** Store a `metadata` object within an override, so that the search end-point response will return the pre-defined metadata associated for that rule.
+This can can be used to display a message on the front-end.
 - Prevent the contents of a field from being stored on-disk via the `store: false` field property.
 - Integration with Cloudflare Workers AI for RAG.
 - Expose information about applied typo tolerance or dropped tokens in `text_match_info` response.